splunk/observability-workshop/content/en/s4r/3-initial-tour/5-synthetics-home/2-synthetics-home.md

 {{% button icon="clock" color="#ed0090" %}}2 minutes{{% /button %}}

-Click on **Synthetics** in the mainn menu.
+Click on **Synthetics** in the main menu.
 This will bring us to the Synthetics Home Page.
 It has 3 distinct sections that provide either useful information or allow you to pick or create a Synthetic Test.

 ![Synthetic main](../images/synthetics-main.png)